30 Day Gratitude Challenge for 2023: Are You Up for It?

 Day 11: Send a thank you to someone who inspired you

-send a thank you for gratitude challenge ideas 2023
+send a thank you for gratitude challenge month ideas 2023

 Who do you admire?
-Who inspires you to get after life?
+Who inspires you to go after life?
 Let them know!
 Maybe this is a good friend, or perhaps it’s someone you follow from afar.
 Whatever the case, send them a little love today.

 Day 12: Write something you are looking forward to